manankohlii/spacex-launch-data/README.md

 **13.** Add appropriate title and description to your pull request explaining your changes and efforts done.

 **14.** Click on `Create Pull Request`.

-**15** Voila!
-You have made a PR to the awesome-developer-portfolio project.
-Sit back patiently and relax while the your PR is reviewed.

- In case of any help, please free to contact me via mail @ ritik151112@gmail.com

 <h1 align=center>Happy Coding 👨‍💻 </h1> -->